conda/conda-libmamba-solver/README.md

 python -m pip install --no-deps https://github.com/conda-incubator/conda-libmamba-solver/archive/main.tar.gz
 ```

-5. Now you can experiment different things. `--dry-run` is specially useful to check how different
+5. Now you can experiment with different things. `--dry-run` is specially useful to check how
-solvers interact.
-The main switch you need to take care of is the _solver logic_ option:
+different solvers interact.
+The main switch you need to take care of is the _solver logic_
+option:

 ```bash
 # Using default (classic) solver